Have your say on shaping the City Corporation’s priorities

 Roads to Rome

-This walking trail explores Londinium, taking in 13 sites along the way.
-Most of the remains that are still visible today, and also provides the spark for you to imagine what the ancient settlement looked like.
+This walking trail explores Roman Londinium, taking in 13 sites along the way including some of the remains that are still visible today, and also provides the spark for you to imagine what the ancient settlement looked like.

-There are two ways you can follow this trail: half-way through you can choose to either take a short-cut to the trail's end at the Museum of London (taking approximately 90 minutes in total), or continue on for another hour to discover some of the City's most striking Roman remains.
+There are two ways you can follow this trail: half-way through you can choose to either take a short-cut to rejoin the trail nearer the end (taking approximately 90 minutes in total), or continue on for another hour to discover more of the City's most striking Roman remains.